It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 That's exactly what happened last year in West Africa, for a vaccine against rotavirus — a disease that kills about 200,000 young children and babies each year.

 As NPR reported in November, the pharmaceutical giant Merck & Co.
-Inc. announced it was ending a long-term agreement to supply its rotavirus vaccine, Rotateq, at a reduced price to families in four West African countries.
-At the same time, the company begun selling the vaccine in China, for more than 12 times the price.
+Inc. announced it was ending a long-term agreement to supply its rotavirus vaccine, RotaTeq, at a reduced price to families in four West African countries.
+At the same time, the company began selling the vaccine in China, for more than 12 times the price.

-Merck's decision meant that more than two million babies were at risk of missing the vaccine, health experts told NPR.
+Merck's decision meant that more than 2 million babies were at risk of missing the vaccine, health experts told NPR.

-"You have a major manufacturer of a vaccine announcing that they're going to exit from the market, and it created a bit of a panic for countries that were accustomed to having this vaccine," says Deborah Atherly of the nonprofit PATH, which helps develop vaccines for low-income countries..
+"You have a major manufacturer of a vaccine announcing that they're going to exit from the market, and it created a bit of a panic for countries that were accustomed to having this vaccine," says Deborah Atherly of the nonprofit PATH, which helps develop vaccines for low-income countries.

 Now the situation has changed — for the good.